astru03/TerraClassifier_1/README.md

 Ease of use: Our platform is intuitive and easy to use.

 ## Installing and launching the web application from this GitHub repository with Docker:
+It is highly recommended to deploy the service on an AWS EC2 machine that is in us-west-2 region (Oregon) as that is the data centre where the Earth Observation(EO) datasets found in AWS STAC search are stored.
+You must enable port 3000 and 8080 of the EC2 instance for provisioning and communication with the service.

 1. Clone the following [GitHub repository](https://github.com/astru03/TerraClassifier_1) to an IDE (for example VS Code) or to your AWS EC2 instance.
 2. Assuming that Docker is installed and running on your system, execute the following command:
 ```bash